Shutdown, Reboot, Suspend and Hibernate a Linux System

 Hybrid-sleep

 This mode is a combination of the hibernate and sleep modes.
-In this mode, Linux stores the current state of the system into the RAM and hard disk.
+It stores the system's current state in the RAM and hard disk.
 After saving the system state in both places, it cut the power supply of all devices except the RAM.
+If the power supply to the RAM remains available until we start the system again, it restores the system from the saved state in the RAM.
+If not, it uses the state saved on the disk.
+Since both RAM and hard disk contain the same system state, the restore operation works similarly regardless of the state it uses to restore the system.

 #systemctl suspend